Homeright arrow

 Doctors for Drug Policy Reform Presents:

-Health Advocacy Network Training Series Webinar: “Science Communication Strategies and Testimony Tips”
+"Science Communication Strategies and Testimony Tips”

-Join us in welcoming physician-advocates Dr. Katherine "Kiki" Kennedy and Dr. Falisha Gilman.
+D4DPR Board Member Dr. Julio Nunes hosted this webinar with physician-advocate experts Dr. Katherine "Kiki" Kennedy and Dr. Falisha Gilman.
 Drs.
 Kennedy and Gilman are clinical professors in psychiatry at the Yale School of Medicine and co-lead the Advocacy Track for the Health Equity Curriculum.
+Their presentation was jam-packed with advice on presenting scientific information to a lay audience and preparing to provide testimony.
+During this webinar for healthcare professionals and scientists, our presenters covered:

-• Consider how to craft advocacy-focused communications
+• How to craft advocacy-focused communications

 About our Speakers: